-- (1) Application Form: The Application Form is attached to this General Information. - (2) Country Report: to be submitted with the application form.
-(See the Annex I and II)

-All participants are required to make presentation on their own reports.
-Approximately 30 minutes will be allocated to each presentation, for which participants are able to use power point and video-projector.
+- (1) Application Form: The Application Form is available at the respective country's JICA office or the Embassy of Japan. - (2) Country Report: to be submitted with the application form.
+(See the Annex I and II) All participants are required to make presentation on their own reports.
+Approximately 30 minutes will be allocated to each presentation, for which participants are able to use Power Points and video-projector.
 In such case participants are requested to bring related data or materials on their arrival in Japan.